 Some of the plants in the other subfamilies are among the most widely recognized in the plant world, including hawthorns (pictured) and the following:

 Besides Looking Pretty, What Function Can Roses Serve in Your Landscaping?

 Because they're low-maintenance, landscape roses such as the 'Candy Oh!
 Vivid Red' are sometimes planted on bankings to help control soil erosion.
 These shrubs are vigorous and have a root system that effectively holds back soil on a hill.

 Roses often serve as hedge plants.
 These bushes are legendary for their thorns, and thorns help to discourage intruders.
 Pictured is an example of a rose hedge, and in this case, the plants also hide this chain-link fence.

 Rosa rugosa is a salt-tolerant plant, so if you have a beach house, these shrubs should make a thriving addition to your seaside plantings.Continue to 9 of 11 below.

 09 of 11

-Here's something else we can hold against names (specifically, the common names of plants): they can be deceiving.
-For example, some plants have "rose" in their names but aren't the... real McCoy.
-Thus Kerria japonica (picture) is commonly called "Japanese rose" but doesn't belong to the genus, Rosa.
-It is, however, a member of the rose family, at least.
-Rose of sharon has even less right to the name, as it belongs to an entirely different plant family: the mallow family.
+Some names can be deceiving, especially if you're looking for one thing and end up with another.
+For example, some plants have "rose" in their names but aren't the real McCoy.
+Kerria japonica (pictured) is commonly called a "Japanese rose" but doesn't belong to the genus Rosa.
+At least it is a member of the rose family.
+Rose of Sharon is even more confusing since it belongs to an entirely different plant family: mallows.

 10 of 11